-Large-scale research across millions of students has revealed consistent patterns in what leads to stronger academic achievement.
-While every child is unique, certain factors appear repeatedly across different age groups, subjects, and educational systems.
-Here are the most significant, drawn from decades of educational research.
+Large-scale research across millions of students shows consistent patterns in what leads to stronger academic achievement.
+Certain factors appear repeatedly across age groups, subjects, and educational systems.

 Curriculum matters.
 Resources matter.
-However, the single most important school-based influence on a child's achievement is teaching quality.
-This encompasses not just what teachers know about their subjects but how skilfully they observe, adapt, explain, and connect with pupils.
+But the single most important school-based influence on a child's achievement is teaching quality: not just what teachers know about their subjects, but how skilfully they observe, adapt, explain, and connect with pupils.

 The best schools prioritise professional development, collaborative planning, and reflective teaching practices, not as bureaucratic exercises, but because these approaches demonstrably improve outcomes.